mrdominguez/cloudera-manager-cli/README.md

 Use the general purpose CM REST client (`cmapi.pl`) to call the endpoints not supported by the CM CLI and to get any command's downloadable result data (`resultDataUrl`).

-Unless overridden by the `-api` option, `cmcli.pl` will use the default API version available:
+Unless overridden by the `-api` option, `cmcli.pl` will utilize the default API version available:

 https://cloudera.github.io/cm_api/docs/releases/